Scripts for terminating an employee professionally

 If they ask why they’re being terminated…

 As I stated at the beginning of the meeting, you’re being terminated due to poor performance.
-Now is not the time to go into detail about the reason behind your termination.
+Now is not the time for me to go into detail about the reason behind your termination.
 I want to provide you with the information you need to navigate through this time effectively.

 If they promise to do better…